telerik/winforms-docs/treeview/drag-and-drop/modify-the-dragdropservice-behavior.md

     '
 ````

 {{endregion}}

 Now we need to use this CustomTreeViewElement in the tree.
-To do that we need to pass a new instance of this element in the CreateTreeViewElement of RadTreeView decendant:#_[C#] _
+To do that we need to pass a new instance of this element in the CreateTreeViewElement of RadTreeView decendant:

 {{source=..\SamplesCS\TreeView\DragAndDrop\ModifyTheDragDropServiceBehavior\CustomTreeView.cs region=CustomTreeView}}
 {{source=..\SamplesVB\TreeView\DragAndDrop\ModifyTheDragDropServiceBehavior\CustomTreeView.vb region=CustomTreeView}}